Travel to the Himalayas: Three Route Ideas

 Once you’ve had your fill of the palaces and stupas, get into a jeep and take a drive through Chang-La Pass, the third-highest drivable road in the world.
 Come out the other end onto one of the world’s most breath-taking sights – the endless stillness of Pangong Tso Lake.
-With this lake and the Moriri Tso, you’ll marvelous views of the two sister lakes.
+With this lake and the Moriri Tso, you’ll find marvelous views of the two sister lakes.

 The next day, you can set your sights 1010 ft higher at the world’s highest drivable pass – Khardung La Pass.
 This treacherous road will take you into the uniquely distinct Nubra Valley bordering the Himalayas.
-Break through the fog and onto the smooth vistas of snow, take a camel ride, a million photos and a quick dip in the hot sulphur springs at Panamik before heading back the way you came.
+Break through the fog and onto the smooth vistas of snow, take a million photos and a quick dip in the hot sulphur springs at Panamik before heading back the way you came.

-If you’d like to do any of these trips, or would rather plan your own personalized tour, let us know and we can make that happen for you in absolutely no time.
+If you’re planning to travel to the Himalayas and would like to do any of these trips, or would like any help planning your dream trip, let us know and we can make that happen for you!